Why don’t you believe in God anymore? Why aren’t you a Christian?

-If science cannot make sense of some deep and difficult question, it doesn’t necessarily follow that religion can.
+If science cannot make sense of some problem or explain some phenomenon, it doesn’t necessarily follow that religion can.
 That something is beyond our current understanding doesn’t imply that some supernatural force must be at play; it just means that we are ignorant.
-Appealing to the supernatural as an answer doesn’t solve anything; it doesn’t further our understanding in any meaningful way.
+Appealing to the supernatural as an answer doesn’t solve anything; it doesn’t further our understanding of the universe in any meaningful way.
 And if that’s the case, then we can carry on inquiring without it.

 The truth of my theology is confirmed by my sensus divinitatis, the inner witness of the Holy Spirit in my heart.

 What of those whose sensus divinitatis leads them to theological commitments that differ to your own?
 Why lend so much epistemic weight to your personal sensus divinitatis?
 What makes you think that your own sensus divinitatis is more reliable than that of someone of a different religion who feels just as strongly about his theological commitments as you do about yours?

 Without belief in God, life is meaningless.
 There is no wonder or joy, only despair.

 Some people believe that everything must be imbued with theological significance or else it has no significance at all; it’s meaningless.
 I don’t subscribe to this nihilistic worldview.
 When I gaze upward into stelliferous skies, I don’t feel as though life is devoid of meaning.
 The cosmos is awe-inspiring on its own; one need not view it through a theological lens to be enthused with wonder.